GoogleCloudPlatform/community/tutorials/using-cloud-vpn-with-juniper-srx/index.md

 For more information about Cloud VPN, see the [Cloud VPN overview](https://cloud.google.com/compute/docs/vpn/overview).

+Note: This guide assumes that you have basic knowledge of the [IPsec](https://wikipedia.org/wiki/IPsec) protocol.

 ## Terminology

-Below are definitions of terms used throughout this guide.
+Definitions of terms used throughout this guide:

 -   **GCP VPC network**: A single virtual network within a single GCP project.
 -   **On-premises gateway**: The VPN device on the non-GCP side of the connection, which is usually a device in a physical